p2eengineering/kalp-studio-documentation/docs/index.md

                         <a href="https://docs.kalp.studio/Dev-documentation/Kalp-DLT/Use-the-kalp-sdk/Kalp-golang-sdk/">
                         <div class="card-wrapper">
                              <img src="images/kalpSdk.svg" alt="sdk" />
-                             <h4>Kalp DLT</h4>
+                             <h4>Kalp DLT & EVM Chain based deployments</h4>
-                            <span>The Kalp DLT provides a robust set of tools and functionalities designed to streamline your development journey.
-Whether you're a seasoned blockchain developer or just starting your Web 3.0 exploration, the Kalp SDK offers a comprehensive solution to simplify building, deploying, and managing your decentralized applications (DApps).</span>
+                            <span>This guide provides an overview of the essential steps involved in deploying a smart contract on Kalp DLT & EVM-based chains, from setting up the development environment to deploying and verifying your contract on the network and managing your deployment journey on kalp studio.</span>
                         </div>
                         </a>
                              <a href="https://docs.kalp.studio/API-Reference/Kalp-wallet-OpenAPI/">
                                 <div class="card-wrapper">
                                    <img src="images/KRCToken.svg" alt="sdk" />
-                                   <h4>Kalp Wallet OpenAPI</h4>
+                                   <h4>Kalp studio OpenAPI Reference</h4>
-                                  <span>Kalp Wallet OpenAPI provides an API that allows users to create and manage different types of wallets programmatically.
-The API supports the creation of Self-custodial, MPC (Multi-Party Computation), and Custodial wallets.</span>
+                                  <span>Welcome to the Kalp Studio OpenAPI Reference, where you’ll find a comprehensive guide to all the endpoints and services offered by the Kalp Studio platform.
+This API allows developers to integrate with Kalp Studio's suite of tools, providing seamless interaction with our core features.</span>
                               </div>
                                 </a>
                              <a href="https://docs.kalp.studio/Dev-documentation/EVM-SmartContract/How-To-Write-Smart-Contract-in-Solidity/">